Mattimeo: Malkariss

 After a long journey up cliffs, fighting a horde of archer rats, and crossing a desert and a gorge, Matthias's gang finally arrive at the underground kingdom of Malkariss, where Slagar has been trading his slaves.
 There, the heroes fight the massive army of rats, while Matthias frees the slaves held there and is reunited with his son.
-Then while they fight Matthias fights a large fiend called the Wearet and is thrown off a walkway into a pit where he confronts Malkariss who is revealed to be an ancient and somewhat repulsive polecat.
+Then while they fight Matthias fights a large fiend called the Wearet and is thrown off a walkway into a pit where he confronts Malkariss who is revealed to be an ancient and somewhat repulsive European polecat.
 Malkariss is about to kill Matthias with his own sword when the tyrant's slaves appear and destroy their master by pelting him with the stones and rocks which they had been using to build.
 Matthias frees the slaves and a great battle ensues during which Malkariss' kingdom is destroyed and his minions defeated.
 Later, Slagar reappears and kills Vitch, a rat slaver he worked with.
 Matthias and Orlando attempt to kill Slagar, who flees, only to plunge to his death down a well shaft.

 The company return to Redwall after Stryk Redkite kills Ironbeak and his seer Mangiz and the woodlanders of Redwall send off the remaining ravens with iron collars around their necks.

 The book ends with the residents of Redwall celebrating with a feast.
 Father Abbot declared the season Autumn of the Warriors' Return.
 The epilogue reveals that Tim had since become the abbey recorder (in an extract from his diary).
 Tess and Mattimeo had married, and Basil officially adopted Cheek (now bearing the title Cheek Stag Otter).